jevets/stbholdingsllc/README.md

 It is deployed to Netlify, used as a CDN.

-The idea is to keep these assets separate from the black hole of website redesign incarnations, so that these assets are not tightly coupled to each iteration of the public-facing websites.
+The idea is to keep these assets separate from the black hole of website redesign incarnations, so that these assets are not tightly coupled to each iteration of the public-facing websites, and ultimately, so they don't get lost as the websites evolve.